 The quoted phrase, attributed to Pennsylvanian teacher and Director of

 So sick, so sick of of hearing I can’t and oh so tired of being sick.
 What I am sick of?
-I am sick of hearing physed teachers telling me they can’t learn new technology and oh so tired of doing nothing to help.
+I am sick of hearing physical educators telling me they can’t learn new technology and oh so tired of doing nothing to help.
 Technology has changed our world and will continue to change it in ways we can’t even imagine.
-To prepare students for this world, we need to dramatically change the way we teach.
-If physical education is going to remain relevant — if physed teachers are to remain relevant to their students — we must adapt.
+It is a true learning process.
+To prepare and motivate students for this world, we need to dramatically change the way we teach.
+If physical education is going to remain relevant — if PE teachers are to remain relevant to their students — we must adapt.

-I would challenge any teacher thinking of using technology to have the confidence to act.
-I would love to help any teacher that has questions about how to use ANY tech tool or concept.
+I would challenge any physical education teacher thinking of using technology to have the confidence to act.
+I would love to help any PE teacher that has questions about how to use ANY tech tool or concept.
 Feel free to connect with me on twitter @CoachAdamsPE.
-There are so many great Physed Geeks on Twitter that are ready and willing to help.
+There are so many great Physed and Healthed Geeks on Twitter that are ready and willing to help.

 Also check out my post on, Top Tech Tools In PE